uzh-rpg/rpg_svo/README.md

 #### Licence

 The source code is released under a GPLv3 licence.
-A professional edition license for closed-source projects is also available.
-For commercial use, please contact the authors.
+A closed-source professional edition is available for commercial purposes.
+In this case, please contact the authors for further info.

 #### Citing